 Welcome to the Cornish Mine Images Website

-Cornish Mine Images, this website is built around my love for Traditional 35mm Black and White Film Photography, Cornish Mining History and the County of Cornwall.
-From small beginnings it has grown to over 200 pages containing nearly 4,000 hand printed photographs.
+Cornish Mine Images, this website is built around my love for Traditional 35mm Black and White Film Photography, Cornish Mining History and the wonderful scenery and history of Cornwall.
+From small beginnings it has grown to over 200 pages containing over 4,000 hand printed photographs.

 Cornish Mine Images is a site for you to enjoy.
 Many of the photographs on the pages were taken in the 1990’s and are most certainly unique.
 It has developed into a resource and I get frequent information and image requests, to which I always help out where I can.